 DESCRIPTION: An oxidized silver badge 1 13/64 inches in height and 1 1/2 inches in width, consisting of an open parachute on and over a pair of stylized wings displayed and curving inward.
 A star and wreath are added above the parachute canopy to indicate the degree of qualification.
 A star above the canopy indicates a Senior Parachutist; the star surrounded by a laurel wreath indicates a Master Parachutist.
 Small stars are superimposed on the appropriate badge to indicate combat jumps as follows:

 One jump: A bronze star centered on the shroud lines 3/16 inch below the canopy.
-Two jumps: A bronze star on the base of each wing.

 Three jumps: A bronze star on the base of each wing and one star centered on the shroud lines 3/16 inch below the canopy.